 - The school has permanently removed the GRE as a requirement.
 However, applicants to the Ph.D. program are strongly encouraged to submit GRE scores as they can be helpful in the Admissions Committee’s assessment of readiness for doctoral study.
 Read more about this new change in admissions policy and what it means for your application to the school.

 Master of Science

 The curriculum includes core courses in nutrition, biostatistics, and biochemistry.
 Each student completes a specialization (three to five courses).
-A minimum of sixteen credits is required for the M.S. degree.
-Unless otherwise noted, each course is equivalent to one credit.
+A minimum of forty-eight semester hour units is required for the M.S. degree.
+Unless otherwise noted, each course is equivalent to three semester hour units.
 The exact number of required courses will depend upon the students prior academic preparation.

 Doctor of Philosophy

 Students enrolled in the doctoral program must have completed courses equivalent to the Biochemical and Molecular Nutrition master's degree based or previous graduate level coursework taken either at the Friedman School of Nutrition Science and Policy or elsewhere.
 Students entering at the Ph.D. level must complete or be exempted from all required courses of the M.S. curriculum.
 Students in the doctoral program must first pass a written and oral qualifying examination, and then complete and formally defend a doctoral dissertation based on original research.
 For more information about that application and admissions process for the doctoral program, please click HERE.

 Combined Degree Program: Master of Science/Master of Public Health

 Students enrolled in the combined degree program complete all the requirements for both degrees, but by counting selected courses toward both programs, they reduce the total time required for completion.
 Students must be admitted independently to each program.
 Our combined degree program allows formal recognition of students emphasizing these additional areas of study, greater depth of professional preparation, and opportunities to make connections with students and faculty in other related programs.